embob/sims-4/README.md

 ## Results

-A list of rooms that you are going to decorate, each assigned to a random pack that you own.
+A list of rooms that you are going to build, each assigned to a random pack that you own.

 eg.